SILVER JAR OR JUG. MARTÍNEZ MORENO, MATEO. CÓRDOBA, SPAIN, POSSIBLY 1797.

 Reference: ZF1248A

 Jug or jug with basin.
 Silver in its color.
 MARTINEZ MORENO, Mateo.
-Córdoba, Spain, 18th century With contrast and burilar marks.
-Made of silver in its color, the jug has an oval base, which rises flat until reaching a molding with vertical lines grouped three by three; Following it, it presents a curve and a decoration of engraved circles until reaching the body of the piece.
-This is divided into three areas, a widening below until reaching the central area and, finally, another curve until the mouth, all decorated with a series of curved “segments” of different widths.
-The handle, of a type known as a brace, presents architectural and vegetal decorations.
+Córdoba, Spain, 18th century With hallmarks and engraving marks.
+Made of silver in its color, the jug has an oval base, which rises flat until reaching a molding with vertical lines grouped in threes; after this it has a curve and a decoration of engraved circles until reaching the body of the piece.
+This is divided into three areas, a widening at the bottom until reaching the central area and, finally, another curve up to the mouth, all decorated with a series of curved "segments" of different widths.
+The handle, of a type known as a tornapunta, it presents architectural and vegetal decorations.
 The lid repeats the lines of the body and ends with a vegetal shape, in addition to presenting a piece towards the handle.
-The beak, curved outwards, shows two moldings halfway along its length.
-The typology to which this jug belongs was common in Spanish silversmithing during the Rococo, and models similar to the present one can be found both in the capital and in other centers.
-With Philip V numerous French influences came to silversmithing, along with some Italian ones, both by craftsmen from these origins and by pieces.
-There continues to be little marking on the works except in important centers such as Madrid, and civil typologies acquired great importance.
-As in the rest of the country, the Baroque, Rococo and Neoclassical trends coexisted at the Court, although, being the center that set the tone for the rest, the former soon moved away, introducing the Rococo before 1740 or on that date, and Neoclassicism around 1770 (gradually imposing itself since 1780).
-Let us remember, again, that the jug follows the most common prototype since the arrival of the Bourbons, characterized by its European influence and by the great difference it shows with the type known as the “spout jug” (present in the Renaissance, etc. ).
-It presents several contrast marks at different points of the piece, some foils (partially preserved).
-It is possible to identify the locality, Córdoba, and that of the master silversmith, without fully identifying the numbering allusive to the date of creation of the work.
-Mateo Martínez Moreno was active in Córdoba during approximately the second half of the 18th century and was a faithful representative of the same city between 1780 and 1804 (the year he died).
-Weight: 1,167 kg.
+The spout, curved towards the outside, shows two moldings halfway up the of its journey.
+The typology to which this jug belongs was common in Spanish silverwork during the Rococo period, and similar models can be found both in the capital and in other centres.
+With Philip V, numerous French influences came to silverwork, together with some Italian ones, both by artisans from these origins as well as pieces.
+There was still little marking on the works except in important centres such as Madrid, and civil typologies acquired great importance.
+As in the rest of the country, the Baroque tendencies coexisted in the Court , Rococo and Neoclassical, although, as it was the centre that set the tone for the rest, the former soon moved away, introducing Rococo before 1740 or at that time, and Neoclassicism around 1770 (gradually imposing itself from 1780).
+Let us remember, again, that the jug follows the most common prototype since the arrival of the Bourbons, characterized by its European influence and by the great difference it shows with the type known as "spout jug" (present in the Renaissance, etc. ).
+It has several hallmarks at different points of the piece, some of them frustrated (partially preserved).
+It is possible to identify the locality, Córdoba, and the master silversmith's, although the numbering alluding to the date of creation of the work is still to be fully identified.
+Mateo Martínez Moreno was active in Córdoba during approximately the second half of the 18th century and was a faithful contrast to the city between 1780 and 1804 (the year in which he died).
+Weight: 1.167 kg.

 · Size: 38,5x31,5x29 cms